 John S. Hager, Esq. is originally from Spring Valley, New York.
-Upon graduating from law school and passing the Florida Bar, John accepted a position as an Assistant State Attorney in order to gain necessary trial experience and the extensive knowledge of our complicated criminal justice system.
+Upon graduating from law school and passing the Florida Bar, John accepted a position as an Assistant State Attorney in order to gain the necessary trial experience and extensive knowledge of our complicated criminal justice system.
 His career later transitions from prosecution into criminal defense, transferring with him a unique set of skills and knowledge from the world of prosecution.
 This contributes to his all-around ability.

 John received his undergraduate education from the University of Florida in 1994.
 Immediately thereafter, he attended Nova Southeastern University, where he received his Juris Doctorate degree.

-Upon graduating from law school and passing the Florida Bar, John accepted a position as an Assistant State Attorney in order to gain necessary trial experience and the extensive knowledge of our often complicated Criminal Justice System.
+Upon graduating from law school and passing the Florida Bar, John accepted a position as an Assistant State Attorney in order to gain the necessary trial experience and extensive knowledge of our often complicated Criminal Justice System.
 During his tenure as a prosecutor, John handled thousands of cases ranging from misdemeanors to felonies and tried hundreds of cases to verdict.
 After leaving the Broward County State Attorney’s office, John accepted a job with the largest insurance defense firm in the state of Florida litigating, on behalf of some of the state's biggest insurance companies.